dxD7/CYCPLUS-BC2-Virtual-Shifter/README.md

 DEBOUNCE_MS = 100

 ## 💡 Notes

-Start the script before connecting the BC2 in Bluetooth settings — that’s how it’s discovered properly.

-Tested on Windows 11 with Python 3.13.9 and MyWhoosh.
+Tested on Windows 11 with Python 3.13.9 and MyWhoosh using a Saris H3.

-Works great with the Saris H3 trainer.

 ## 🧠 Background